 For the purposes of this report, the term Crownsville Hospital (the Hospital) refers to the historic use of the site and institution.
-The term Crownsville Hospital Memorial Park (CHMP) refers to the entirety of the property owned by Anne Arundel County.
-The term Crownsville Hospital Memorial Part Master Plan (The Master Plan) refers to this document and the master plan process.
+The term Crownsville Hospital Memorial Park (CMP) refers to the entirety of the property owned by Anne Arundel County.
+The term Crownsville Hospital Memorial Park Master Plan (the Master Plan or the Plan) refers to this document and the master plan process.